LIFT Open Market Shared Equity

 How does the LIFT Open Market Shared Equity scheme work?

 The Scottish Government contributes between 10% and 40% of the valuation or purchase price (whichever is lower) of a home you have chosen on the open market.
-When it is sold, the same percentage of the sale price is returned to the Scottish Government; or you can increase your equity share when it suits you to do so.
+When it is sold, the same percentage of the sale price is returned to the Scottish Government; or you can increase your equity share at any point that it suits you to do so.

 What value of property can I buy?

-Buyers can offer over the property valuation, from their own funds, as long as the price paid is within the Maximum Threshold for the property size and area.
-See here for a full list of threshold prices.
+The price paid must be within the Maximum Threshold Price for the location and size of property.
+Buyers can pay over valuation, from their own funds, provided the price paid is within the Maximum Threshold Price for the property size and location.

 There is no upper size limit on the property you can buy.

-If you know roughly how much you can contribute from savings and a mortgage (which is optional if you are over 60), check out our LIFT OMSE Calculator with size and price thresholds ready reckoner.
+If you know roughly how much you can contribute from savings and a mortgage (which is optional if you are over 60), check out our LIFT OMSE Calculator ready reckoner.

 How do I apply?